Bilateral international migration flow estimates for 200 countries

 Version 3: Update for IMS2019

 Another update in the input data came out a few weeks back - this time the UN International Migrant Stock (IMS) data.
 I have added another set of flow estimates based on the IMS2019 and WPP2019 to the Figshare collection (the original flow estimates in the paper were based on IMS2017).
-I do not expect there will not be a need to update the estimates again until at least 2021.
+I do not expect there will be a need to update the estimates again until at least 2021.

 Comparison to past estimates